-University of Girona Spain marlisa.trisia@udg.edu Marlisa Ayu Trisia is a r
+University of Girona Spain marlisa.trisia@udg.edu

 Marlisa Ayu Trisia is a researcher at Department of Organization, Business Management and Product Design, Faculty of Tourism, Universitat de Girona, Spain.
 Currently, her research focuses to explore the role and impact of tourism in rural development through posthumanist and post-growth perspectives-advancing more inclusive, sustainable, and regenerative approaches to rural transformation.